phs928/portfolio/Projects - Data Analyst/Customer Seg Sales Analysis/README.md

 # 📊 Customer Segmentation & Sales Analysis

-This project analyses customer behaviour and marketing effectiveness using SQL and Power BI.
+This project analyses customer transaction data by product type and purchase channel, and applied RFM to segment customers using SQL and Power BI.
 It is divided into 4 parts:

 1. Customer Segmentation Analysis